 The next important thing in the courier company business plan pdf is the decision of the services that the company is going to provide.
-As there can be a lot of different services that a courier services company can offer, we need to narrow down the ones we will be focusing on before starting a courier business from home.
-This part of this business plan for a courier company gives you an idea of the services that you can provide.
+As there can be a lot of different services that a courier services company can offer, we need to narrow down the ones we will be focusing on before starting a business plan delivery service from home.
+This part of this courier company business plan gives you an idea of the services that you can provide.
 You can expand on this to add more services to your portfolio.

 This service will be aimed at sending parcels and letters to any location in the USA.

 All kinds of couriers will be sent to destinations across the globe under this service.

 This will be the flagship service of DCS, ensuring the delivery of any package up to 5kg anywhere in the world within 24 hours.

 For ecommerce service providers and online businesses, we will provide this service where they can send their products to customers, and we will collect the price.